Required Application Documents

 The GRE General Test is only required of applicants to the Pharmacology and Drug Development MS program in the Basic Science Division, and CTS MS and PhD applicants who do not already have a professional degree.

-For Cell, Molecular, and Developmental Biology; Neuroscience (both at JAX and in Boston); and Molecular Microbiology (both tracks), submission of GRE scores is optional.
+For Cell, Molecular, and Developmental Biology; Neuroscience (both at JAX and in Boston); and Molecular Microbiology (both tracks), and Biomedical Management, submission of GRE scores is optional.
 If submitted, the GRE scores will be considered in the admission/interview decision.
 If not submitted, the absence of GRE scores will have no negative impact on the admission/interview decision.

 Immunology and Genetics do not require the GRE and, if submitted, those Admissions Committees will not use the scores in the admission/interview decision.